Andreas-Dorfer/behavior-test-generator/README.md

 # methodAttribute = "Xunit.Fact"
 # ***********
 ```
 It includes templates for [MSTest](https://github.com/microsoft/testfx) and [xUnit](https://xunit.net/).
 You can configure the emitted attributes by changing the values of `classAttribute` and `methodAttribute`.

+*Modifying `myriad.toml` [doesn't cause a re-gen](https://github.com/MoiraeSoftware/myriad/issues/83) of existing test classes.
+You must touch your behavior files.*
 ## Note
 `AD.BehaviorTestGenerator` is in an early stage.
 For now, its convention based.
 ### Conventions